 Hindi-English Type Software

 Smart Fonts include logical tables along with graphical data & hinting instructions for letter forms.
 So 'smart fonts' can be termed as 'type software'.

 In 1991, Akhilesh Gupta started developing fonts and related software for processing DevaNagari text.
 We started selling these software & fonts for personal computers from 1995.
-This software solution was/is for typesetting Hindi, Marathi, Nepali (& other languages written using DevaNagari) alongwith English (Roman letters).
+This software solution was for typesetting Hindi, Marathi, Nepali (& other languages written using DevaNagari) alongwith English (Roman letters).

 Typesetting MultiLingual text of